ianrenton/ianrenton.com/hardware/planesailing/index.markdown

 slug: plainsailing
 ---

-"Plane/Sailing" is the name given to my home aircraft, ship and mobile amateur radio tracker.
-It receives ADS-B, AIS and APRS signals via antennas on my house, processes them to share with popular tracking websites, and displays the combined results on a website for the world to see.
+"Plane/Sailing" is the name given to my home tracker system.
+It originally supported tracking of aircraft and ships, before expanding to include mobile amateur radio stations, radiosondes, and Meshtastic nodes.
+It receives ADS-B, AIS, APRS, Radiosonde and LoRA signals via antennas on my house, processes them to share with popular tracking websites, and displays the combined results on a website for the world to see.

 If you’d like to see what I’m currently tracking, check out [https://planesailing.ianrenton.com](https://planesailing.ianrenton.com)!